mercmobily/ryver/README.md

 # ryver

 Ryver is the most powerful, extensible web site generator available.
 It's blazing fast, written in NodeJS, and using Yaml to configure how it works.
-You can use it to create powerful one-page web sites easily, and extend it adding simple hooks and filters.
+You can use it to create powerful template-based static websites easily, and extend it adding simple hooks and filters.

 ## Using Ryver